From food aid to accessible dental services, Catholic Charities’ newest outreach a beacon of hope to Detroit families, individuals in greatest need

 Teeth make a big difference, Smith said, adding he believes his new smile will help him get better jobs and promotions.

-Dr. Shanelle Pearce, DDS, began volunteering at the clinic eight years ago, first as a master’s student and then as a University of Detroit Mercy dental student.
+Dr. Shanelle Pearse, DDS, began volunteering at the clinic eight years ago, first as a master’s student and then as a University of Detroit Mercy dental student.
 She tries to volunteer her time at least once a month.

-Dr. Pearce said by the time people find the Center for the Works of Mercy, they are past preventive care and upkeep –– often clients come in with jaw issues or are already in need of dentures.
+Dr. Pearse said by the time people find the Center for the Works of Mercy, they are past preventive care and upkeep –– often clients come in with jaw issues or are already in need of dentures.

-“We see so many unique cases because you are seeing the full population,” Dr. Pearce said.
+“We see so many unique cases because you are seeing the full population,” Dr. Pearse said.
 “You aren’t just seeing a subsect of people who have a thousand dollars to throw around –– you really are seeing the world as it is.”

-Dr. Pearce said offering her services as a dentist is a small way she can give back to the community, just as all the Center for the Works of Mercy’s volunteers and case workers do.
+Dr. Pearse said offering her services as a dentist is a small way she can give back to the community, just as all the Center for the Works of Mercy’s volunteers and case workers do.

-“I love it here, and it helps me find purpose and passion,” Pearce said.
+“I love it here, and it helps me find purpose and passion,” Pearse said.
 “I always knew I wanted to be a dentist, and it is wonderful to help the people here.
 A lot of people, when they go on mission, will go overseas, but there are a lot of people who need our help right here.
 They are just looking for a smile, for a chance to get their dignity back.”

 Catholic Charities of Southeast Michigan’s Annual Celebration